cathyxlyl/xmas/README.md

 # xmas
-A tool for modeling analysis.
+A python tool for modeling analysis.